 - And perhaps the most incomprehensible engineering choice in all of Star Trek, making the power supply for the Voyager holodeck incompatible with the rest of the ship.
 A power generator built into Voyager is somehow incompatible with the rest of Voyager.
 Why any engineer would design such a baffling system has never been explained.

-- Just about every single thing to come out of Warhammer 40k is either made out of shot traps, should collapse in on itself, or both, even the more reasonably designed Imperial Guard tanks, like the Baneblade, are literally built out of shot traps, with short ranged guns that have bores nearly as large as their length as standard armament.
-It's only that tabletop rules forbid doing so that stops anyone from simply shooting the Baneblade in it's Demolisher cannon and destroying it.
+- Just about every single thing to come out of Warhammer 40,000 is either made out of shot traps, should collapse in on itself, or both.
+Even the more reasonably designed Imperial Guard tanks like the Baneblade are literally built out of shot traps, with short ranged guns that have bores nearly as large as their length as standard armament.
+It's only that tabletop rules forbid doing so that stops anyone from simply shooting the Baneblade in its Demolisher cannon and destroying it.

 - This trope came back to bite the creators of the latest Red Faction game.
 Apparently the combination of their famed Geomod engine with a realistic physics engine caused the outrageous "futuristic" buildings they planned on using in the game to collapse under their own weight, forcing them to go back to the drawing board with more sensible architecture.
 Explained by Volition themselves here.

 - The Sims, falling under acceptable breaks of reality, since house building can take a long time without you thinking how many pillars to put to support the entire structure.
-Of course, there is also the bugs that allow things like a floating house.
+Of course, there are also Good Bad Bugs that allow things like a floating house.